Facts

 Fact Sheet on Bloomberg’s 2014 Preliminary Budget Proposal

-Read the 2014 budget proposal fact sheet released by the Campaign for Children.
+Read the budget proposal fact sheet released by the Campaign for Children in the spring of 2013.
 It outlines the deep cuts that would affect critical child care and after-school programs throughout the city.

 Report on the Impact of Instability and Uncertainty on the Child Care and After-School Systems